 Mixed Feelings?
-Rhyming sets forth speaking tones.
-Tone changes mood, emphasis and meaning.
+Rhyming punctuates sounds.
+Speaking tone changes mood, emphasis and meaning.
 Voice goes up at the end of questions: “You're going with me?”
 In sentences, it goes down.
 Emphasis is stronger in commands.

 Out of the Shadows?
 Kids enjoy hearing and making sound and tone changes.
 Adults historically sang rhymes and songs to children.
 Movements accompanied the words.
 Fewer children experience these playful traditions.

 Rhyming Helps Memory